MPAS-Dev/compass/docs/users_guide/landice/test_groups/enthalpy_benchmark.rst

 enthalpy_benchmark
 ==================

-The ``landice/enthalpy_benchmark`` configuration implements variants of the enthalpy benchmark from
+The ``landice/enthalpy_benchmark`` test group implements variants of the enthalpy benchmark from
 `Kleiner et al (2015) <https://doi.org/10.5194/tc-9-217-2015>`_.

 The domain is a 2 by 2 cell column.  <<<Further description here>>>

-The configuration includes 2 test cases.
+The test group includes 2 test cases.
 All test cases have 3 steps, ``setup_mesh``, which defines the mesh and initial conditions for the model;
 ``run_model`` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the model; and ``visualize``,